 FOMO, or ‘fear of missing out,’ is a psychological term that describes anxiety about missing out on something exciting and trendy.

 As a WooCommerce store owner, you can take advantage of this human behavior with your marketing strategy to discourage cart abandonment.

-To learn more see our guide on how to use FOMO to increase conversions and sales
+For more details, see our guide on how to use FOMO to increase conversions.

 Another big reason for cart abandonment is lack of information.
-Your customers may have a question about the product, and if they cannot find answers, then they will simply leave.
+Your customers may still have lingering questions about the product, and if they can’t find answers quickly, then they’ll simply leave.